Lifelong Wellness

 As you become more familiar with strength training, you can add more activities and lift heavier weights.
 Be careful not to overeat quantity over quality, and always listen to your body.
 If you feel discomfort or pain, take a break or lower the intensity of your workouts.
 Strength training makes a substantial body and good health possible, so feel free to start.

-These simple strength workouts are the ones to try if you're a beginner!
+These simple strength workouts for beginners and seniors are the ones to try if you're a beginner!

 1. Wall Plank Reach